Gustaros/website-auto-visitor/README.md

 ## How It Works
 1. Open the website you want to automate.
-2. Open the Website Auto Visitor popup.
+2. Open the Browser Automation: Daily Check-in & Bonus Collector popup.
 3. Click **Start Recording** and perform your actions on the site.
 4. Click **Stop Recording** or use Ctrl+Shift+S to finish.
 5. The scenario is saved for the current site.
 Optionally, add a description.